Coder11112014/Plot.ly-challange/README.md

 ## Deployment

-* Deployed my app to a free static page hosting  GitHub Pages. the url to my web page:  https://coder11112014.github.io/Belly-Button-Biodiversity/
+* Deployed my app to a free static page in hosted GitHub Pages.
+The url to my web page:  https://coder11112014.github.io/Belly-Button-Biodiversity/